- What is radiation therapy? When is it used?

 The radioactive implants are put into the body through the applicator(s).
 Some implants are permanent.
 They are put in through the applicator and then the applicator is removed.
 Other implants are left in only for a certain amount of time.
 If the implants will be removed but then put in again later, the applicator is often left in until the treatment is finished (stitches may be used to keep it in place).
 The applicator is then removed when the implants are taken out for the last time.

 The type of implant you receive and your treatment schedule will depend on the kind of cancer, where it is in your body, your general health, and other treatments you have had.
-Some implants are taken out after several minutes, while others are left in place for a day or more, or might even be permanent.

 High-dose rate brachytherapy